DevAttaulNoor/FacebookClone-ReactWebsite/Readme.md

-# Facebook Clone with React.js and Firebase Integration
+## Facebook Clone with React.js and Firebase Integration
-A Facebook clone built using React.js and Firebase, allowing users to create posts, like and comment on posts, follow other users, and more.
+The Facebook Clone project is a web application created using the React.js library and integrated with Firebase services.
+Its purpose is to mimic the fundamental features of Facebook, allowing users to create profiles, like and comment on posts, interact with other users, and experience a real-time social networking environment.

 ## Table of Contents
 - [Demo](#demo)